Progressive Lenses – Why the Right Choice Makes a Difference

 - ZEISS Progressive SmartLife Superb:

-ZEISS takes it another step further with this technology by adapting the progressive lens to the anatomy of the individual user’s face.
+ZEISS takes it another step further with ZEISS FaceFit technology by adapting the progressive lens to the anatomy of the individual user’s face.
 How does the frame fit in relation to the eyes, ears and nose?
-The ZEISS FaceFit technology calculates the interplay between the anatomical parameters and the optical system consisting of the eye, lens, and frame – resulting in better optical performance and therefore wider fields of clear view.
+This technology calculates the interplay between the anatomical parameters and the optical system consisting of the eye, lens, and frame – resulting in better optical performance and therefore wider fields of clear view.

-ZEISS IndividualFit technology ensures a perfect match between the design of the progressive lens and the lifestyle of the spectacle wearer.
+ZEISS IndividualFit technology and ZEISS Intelligence Aigmented Design (IAD) technology ensure a perfect match between the design of the progressive lens and the lifestyle of the spectacle wearer.
 The lenses are optimized for all distances, but also tailored to the preferred, primarily used viewing distance of the spectacle wearer.
-For example, by asking: What are the most frequent activities of the spectacle wearer, and what does he like to do most?
-Does he spend more time in the office or outdoors?
-Does he read a lot or play a lot of sports?
+ZEISS IAD technology uses smart data science to further optimize the lens design to the wearer’s personal visual behavior and requirements.

 It’s just as difficult to put a price on progressive lenses as it is to answer the question, “How much does a car cost?”
 But one thing’s for certain: Premium quality comes at a price.
 A range of careful measurements, a precise calculation, and accurate lens fabrication as well as the best possible adjustment of the eyeglasses are indispensable when it comes to offering absolutely optimal visual comfort and reducing the time it takes to get used to the glasses.
 However, the price depends not only on the degree to which the progressive lenses are customized, but also on the selected finishing or additional features like polarization or self-tinting.